Cecilie Greve

-Cecilie Greve (born 19 January 1992) is a Danish handball player for Nykøbing Falster Håndboldklub and the Danish national team.
+Cecilie Greve (born 19 January 1992) is a former Danish handball player for Nykøbing Falster Håndboldklub and the Danish national team.

 She has won the Danish cup twice, once with Randers HK and once with NFH.
 When she won it with NFH, she was named MVP in the tournament.

-At the 2013 World Championship, she was a part of the Danish team that won bronze medals, breaking a 9 year streak without medals for the Danish team.
-They beat Poland 30-26.
+At the 2013 World Championship, she was a part of the Danish team that won bronze medals, breaking a 9-year streak without medals for the Danish team.
+They beat Poland 30–26.